oznogon/gattaibushido-public/rules/04_advanced_play.md

 **All subsequent Evolutions** follow the same repeating cycle.
 Thus the fourth and fifth evolutions again level up your techs, the sixth adds another adjective and Commitment rank, and so on.

+### Universal Techs

+There are four special "Universal" Techs that all Pilots have access to, regardless of their Color Roles.
+Whenever you earn a Tech Evolution, you can choose to level up one of the Universal Techs instead.
+Like all Techs, each of the four Universal Techs has three ranks of evolution.
+These Techs are detailed below:

+##### Buffer Tech

+Evolving this Tech increases your maximum Buffer Pool by +1 per Evolution rank.

+##### Card Tech

+Evolving this Tech gives you more card options in play, with the following rewards:

+* Rank 1: Increases your base Bonus Draw by +1
+* Rank 2: Increases your base Bonus Draw by +1 (for a total of +2)
+* Rank 3: Increases your base Hand Size by +1

+##### Charge Tech

+Evolving this Tech increases your Pilot's maximum Charge Pool, with the following rewards:

+* Rank 1: Increase your Charge Pool max by +1
+* Rank 2: Increase your Charge Pool max by +2 (for a total of +3)
+* Rank 3: Increase your Charge Pool max by +3 (for a total of +6)

+##### Strike Tech

+Evolving this Tech increases your base Strike Range by +1 per Evolution rank.

 ### Restoring Damaged Commitments

 If any of your Pilot's Commitment balances is lower than 6, you can choose to spend a Tech evolution to instead restore a single point to that Commitment (and thus increase one of its Stats).
 This does not apply a new adjective, nor does it otherwise alter the cycle of evolution.